jqwik-team/jqwik/documentation/src/docs/user-guide.template.md

    That's why you have to use jqwik's [lifecycle storage](#lifecycle-storage) mechanism if shared state across several calls to lifecycle methods is necessary.
-6. Since all instances of lifecycle hooks are created before the whole test run is started, you cannot use non-static inner classes to implement lifecycle interfaces.
+6. Since all instances of lifecycle hooks are created before the whole test run is started, you cannot use non-static inner classes of test containers to implement lifecycle interfaces.
 7. If relevant, the order in which hook methods are being applied is determined by dedicated methods in the hook interface, e.g.
    [`BeforeContainerHook.beforeContainerProximity()`](/docs/${docsVersion}/javadoc/net/jqwik/api/lifecycle/BeforeContainerHook.html#beforeContainerProximity--).